hina-shah/healdata-utils/README.md

 `pip install git+https://github.com/norc-heal/healdata-utils.git`

-## Variable level metadata (data dictionaries)
+## Variable-level Metadata (Data Dictionaries)

 [![Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/norc-heal/healdata-utils/HEAD?labpath=notebooks%2Fdemos%2Finputs-to-heal-data-dictionary.ipynb)

 The healdata-utils variable-level metadata (vlmd) tool inputs a variety of different input file types and exports HEAL-compliant data dictionaries (JSON and CSV formats).
-Additionally, exported validation (i.e "error") reports provide the user information as to a. if the exported data dictionary is valid according to HEAL specifications (see the schema repository [here](https://github.com/norc-heal/heal-metadata-schemas/tree/main/variable-level-metadata-schema)).
+Additionally, exported validation (i.e., "error") reports provide the user information as to a) if the exported data dictionary is valid according to HEAL specifications and b) how to modify one's data dictionary to make it HEAL-compliant.

-For support formats and more detailed software specific instructions and recommendations, [see here](docs/supported_input_formats.md)
+For supported formats and more detailed software specific instructions and recommendations, [see here](supported_input_formats.md)

 ### Basic usage